 If you have been following the blogosphere and recent news about SEO, you have undoubtedly heard about the now not so recent overhauls in Google’s algorithm.
 The new search algorithm affected everyone from large financial institutions to small business.
 Nobody was immune to impunity.
 However, there were those who were hit hard and blacklisted fallen victim to a bot without being aware of any wrongdoing.
-Mainly this is because Google’s analytics does not report bot activity and is not concerned with your websites security.
+Mainly this is because Google’s analytics does not report bot activity and is not concerned with the security of your website.

 What are Bots?

 Bots are programs used commonly in the web for quickly indexing, collecting data and information.
-Broken down to its core element, bots are a software programmed to perform either legitimate or malicious automated tasks quicker and more efficiently than humans can.
-It is a fact that three out of five visitors to your site is a bot and as studies suggest they are dominating web traffic.
+Broken down to its core element, bots are software programmed to perform either legitimate or malicious automated tasks quicker and more efficiently than humans can.
+It is a fact that three out of five visitors to your site is a bot.
+Studies suggest that bots are dominating web traffic.

 Google, Bots and SEO a review

-Search engine optimization has gone through some serious transformations in the past few years all in efforts of improving a user’s search experience.
-Google’s Panda dealt with poor quality content and link strategies (Backlinks, Contextual links, Internal Links), Penguin and all the derivatives targeted spamdexing, comment spam and sites who have gained rankings through bad seo techniques such as purchasing low quality links , comment spamming, link farms, and duplicate content.
+Search engine optimization (SEO) has gone through some serious transformations in the past few years all in efforts of improving a user’s search experience.
+Google’s Panda dealt with poor quality content and link strategies (Backlinks, Contextual links, Internal Links), Penguin and all the derivatives targeted spamdexing, comment spam and sites who have gained rankings through bad SEO techniques such as purchasing low-quality links, comment spamming, link farms, and duplicate content.

 Along came Hummingbird a fitting name for being quick and accurate.
 Hummingbird combined the Panda, Penguin updates, and added a few more changes that are mainly content related.
 These completely overhauled the entire search process making search results more conversational and spam free changing SEO forever.

-Some claimed SEO was dead, but those who stuck to White-hat SEO techniques, that followed Google’s guidelines rankings, managed to retain their rankings and improve upon them with the right combination of quality links, quality content and other quality-oriented SEO techniques.
+Because of these changes by Google, some claimed SEO was dead.
+But those who stuck to White-hat SEO techniques, that followed Google’s guidelines rankings, managed to retain their rankings and improve upon them.
+They used the right combination of quality links, quality content and other quality-oriented SEO techniques.

-Others were no as lucky.
-Those who, sometime unknowingly, relied on Black Hat SEO practices, saw their website rankings decline and sometimes disappear entirely from Google Search Pages (SERP).
+Others were not as lucky.
+Those who, sometimes unknowingly, relied on Black Hat SEO practices, saw their website rankings decline and sometimes disappear entirely from Google Search Pages (SERP).
 Amongst them were victims of hacking who were unknowingly hosting and distribution malware, which was detected by Google and caused their domain to be blacklisted, suddenly and definitively bringing their SEO traffic flow to a halt.